AnuruddhSin/Ecommerece-Data-Analytics/README.md

 For any questions or inquiries, please contact the project maintainer at [anuruddh7234@gmail.com](mailto:anuruddh7234@gmail.com).
 Your feedback and suggestions are greatly appreciated, and we are always looking to improve and expand the project based on user input.

 ---

+Thank you for using the E-commerce Data Analytics project!
+We hope this project helps you gain valuable insights from your e-commerce data and drives your business towards success.
+Happy analyzing!